mstyczen/fp-notes/lecture2.md

 Bool
 ```

-When a function is applied to an argument of the wron type, you get a `type error`.
+When a function is applied to an argument of the wrong type, you get a `type error`.
 For example, try `1 + True`.

 ### Basic Haskell types ###
 * `Bool` - `True` and `False`
-* `Int` - 64 bit integere
+* `Int` - 64 bit integer
 * `Integer` - arbitrary size integer
 * `Float`, `Double` - floating point numbers
 * `Char` - characters, `'a', 'b'`